McMelonTV/hypixel-skyblock-solo-dungeons-bot/README.md

 ### Known Bugs

 - The Bot will not party you if it is currently in a party with someone else `Will be fixed in v1.1.0`
+- The Bot will not party you if you have a rank on hypixel due to it trying to party the whole name with the rank `Will be fixed in v1.1.0`